The Bullish Case for Bitcoin

 A recent criticism of the Bitcoin network is that the increase in fees to transmit bitcoins makes it unsuitable as a payment system.
 However, the growth in fees is healthy and expected.
 Transaction fees are the cost required to pay bitcoin miners to secure the network by validating transactions.
 Miners can either be paid by transaction fees or by block rewards, which are an inflationary subsidy borne by current bitcoin owners.

 Given Bitcoin’s fixed supply schedule — a monetary policy which makes it ideally suited as a store of value — block rewards will eventually decline to zero and the network must ultimately be secured with transaction fees.
 A network with “low” fees is a network with little security and prone to external censorship.
-Those touting the low fees of Bitcoin alternatives are unknowingly describing the weakness of these so-called alt-coins.
+Those touting the low fees of Bitcoin alternatives are unknowingly describing the weakness of these so-called “alt-coins”.

 The specious root of the criticism of Bitcoin’s “high” transaction fees is the belief that Bitcoin should be a payment system first and a store of value later.
 As we have seen with the origins of money, this belief puts the cart before the horse.
 Only when Bitcoin has become a deeply established store of value will it become suitable as a medium of exchange.
 Further, once the opportunity cost of trading bitcoins is at a level at which it is suitable as a medium of exchange, most trades will not occur on the Bitcoin network itself but on “second layer” networks with much lower fees.
 Second layer networks, such as the Lightning network, provide the modern equivalent of the promissory notes that were used to transfer titles for gold in the 19th century.
-Promissory notes were used by banks because transferring the underlying bullion was far more costly than transferring the note which represented title to the gold.
+Promissory notes were used by banks because transferring the underlying bullion was far more costly than transferring the note that represented title to the gold.
 Unlike promissory notes, however, the Lightning network will allow the transfer of bitcoins at low cost while requiring little or no trust of third parties such as banks.
 The development of the Lightning network is a profoundly important technical innovation in Bitcoin’s history and its value will become apparent as it is developed and adopted in the coming years.

 The fallacy in this argument is that the scores of Bitcoin competitors that have been created over the years lack the “network effect” of the first and dominant technology in the space.
 A network effect — the increased value of using Bitcoin simply because it is already the dominant network — is a feature in and of itself.
 For any technology that possesses a network effect, it is by far the most important feature.